 Then, we repeated the simulation 50 times for four sample sizes (N=400,600,800,1000) and for three scaling factors of WHR effects (0.5, 1, 1.5).
 We used the asinh-transform and fitted the linear mixed model M1.
 We extracted p-values for the interaction effects of SBP baseline, and WHR baseline on the age change effect, as well as the effects of SBP and WHR change, and considered p<0.033 as significant.
 Then, we derived the power by calculating the number of rejected null hypotheses compared to the total number of tests.
 If the average effect size across simulations was not in the expected direction (positive for all four predictors), we assigned a power of 0.
 We also extracted the average Bayes Factor and one-sided Bayes Factor (based on 10 Markov chains to calculate proportion of posterior estimates in the hypothesized direction).

-We thus conclude that after applying exclusion criteria to our sample of N ~ 1000 individuals, we will able to detect the interaction of SBP with age change with a power > 0.9 and a Bayes factor > 10.
-We are not sufficiently powered to detect the hypothesized effect size of baseline WHR on WML progression.
+We thus concluded that after applying exclusion criteria to our sample of N ~ 1000 individuals, we would be able to detect the interaction of DBP with age change with a power > 0.9 and a Bayes factor > 10.
+We would not be sufficiently powered to detect the hypothesized effect size of baseline WHR on WMH progression.
 We thus report these results in the exploratory analysis section.
-Similarly, we are not sufficiently powered to detect effects of change in SBP and WHR on WML progression and will also report these results in the exploratory analysis section.
+Similarly, we would not be sufficiently powered to detect effects of change in DBP and WHR on WMH progression and also reported these results in the exploratory analysis section.
 Power calculation for Model M2 and M3